abdkhaleel/blockchain-voting-application/README.md

 - **Public Results Endpoint:** A dedicated public endpoint to view the results of any election.
 - **Live Vote Tally:** Returns a list of all candidates in the election along with their current vote count.
 - **Complete Transparency:** Ensures all candidates are included in the results, even those with zero votes, providing a full and honest tally.

+### 7. ⚓ Secure Election Anchoring
+- **Admin-Only Operation:** A secure endpoint allows administrators to formally complete an election.
+- **Cryptographic Proof:** Generates a unique SHA-256 hash of the final, aggregated election results.
+- **Blockchain Anchoring:** Stores this hash in a new block on a simulated blockchain, creating a permanent, tamper-evident seal.
+- **Result Immutability:** Guarantees that the declared final results can be verified and proven to have not been altered after the election's closure.

 ## Technology Stack